Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 7

 remember Father warning me

-against athlitics.
+against athletics.

 Friday Nov.
 6th.

-An Orient ^ liner passed rapidly
+An Orient ^liner passed rapidly

 up on our starboard side just

-before dask yesterday evening
+before dusk yesterday evening

-It was evidently moving thre
+It was evidently moving three

 miles to our two.
+There was

 a tremendous ovation for her

-from out men, and much
+from out men, and muchactione excitement prevailed.

 I am on guard from 12 to 4